smogon/pokemon-showdown/SIM_EVENTS.md

 ## Global events

 **NOTE**: This list is incomplete.
-Consult [dev-tools/globals.ts](https://github.com/Zarel/Pokemon-Showdown/blob/master/dev-tools/globals.ts) for a full list, including function signatures, of the global events available, corresponding to the EventMethods interface.
+Refer to [dev-tools/globals.ts](https://github.com/Zarel/Pokemon-Showdown/blob/master/dev-tools/globals.ts) for a full list, including function signatures, of the global events available, corresponding to the `EventMethods` interface.

 onBeforeMove(user, target, move) [on user]
 	Fired before a pokemon uses a move it chose.
 Return false to prevent